Cholecalciferol and folic acid

 Before taking this medicine

-You should not use this medicine if you have ever had an allergic reaction to vitamin D or folic acid, or if you have:
+You should not use cholecalciferol and folic acid if you have ever had an allergic reaction to vitamin D or folic acid, or if you have:

 high levels of vitamin D in your body (hypervitaminosis D);